 The guardian ad litem will act as an independent party and investigate all parties involved in the case, including parents, guardians, teachers, and health care providers.
 The guardian ad litem will also provide the court with their observations and recommendations regarding the best interests of the child in question.

 Knowing what to expect during a guardian ad litem visit is important to be prepared and ensure your child's best interests are considered.
-If you have any inquiries or concerns about a guardian ad litem visit, our experienced Dearborn child custody attorney at Clarity Family Law is ready to assist you.
+If you have any inquiries or concerns about a guardian ad litem visit, our experienced Dearborn child custody attorney at Clarity Law Firm is ready to assist you.
 Feel free to contact us to start the process.